 Estimated potential economic benefits to NZ: $56 million per year by 2025

-- 3 products, MitAgator™, My Pasture Planner (previously N-Guru™) and SpreadSmart™, were commercialised and are available to farmers
+- 4 products (MitAgator™, My Pasture Planner (previously N-Guru™), SurePhos™ and SpreadSmart™) were commercialised as a result of the programme and are available to farmers

-- 3 projects (2 slow release nutrient products and a biological fertiliser) have strong commercial potential and are progressing through development post-programme.
+- 2 projects (another slow release nutrient product and a biological fertiliser) have strong commercial potential and are progressing through development post-programme.

 The remaining products didn’t meet criteria for commercial advancement, but important intellectual property has been kept for possible future use.

-The 5 products either in market or with commercial potential have an estimated economic benefit of $56 million per year by 2025.
+The application of products that are either in market or with commercial potential offer an estimated economic benefit of $56 million per year by 2025.